HuangLingxiaoCN/online-store-backend/README.md

 # Online Store Backend

 This is one part of my online store project which is developed for my thesis in university.
-The project can be used to buy and sell products for users.
+The project can be used to buy and sell products and users can create their accounts with email verification.
+Items can be added to user's shopping cart.
+When users want to check out the items in shopping cart, they are able to place orders from cart page.

 ## General Info